 To fabricate FRP, hand layup is a well-known technique and has been used since the beginning of a composite structure.
 Despite the more flexible design and easy application, it is not suited for cylindrical FRP structures such as piping, pipeline, tubing, casing as well as a pressure vessel.
 Hence, a more optimized fabrication method is introduced namely filament winding.
 This method is either fully or semi-automated depending on the design of cylindrical structures.

 Filament wound composite tubes are widely used in the aerospace, automotive, marine, construction, and sporting industries.
 In general, fiber reinforcements in composite materials are used to enhance mechanical properties and environmental resistance when subjected to harsh conditions.
 Commercial synthetic continuous fibers such as carbon and E-glass made the composite tubes increasingly popular [1-4].
 The carbon and glass fibers as reinforcements in composites have outstanding mechanical and thermal properties as well as durability.
-Though, the most common fiber reinforcement in resin, GFRP, has been widely used in structural replacement or retrofitting of steel parts in recent years due to its excellent mechanical properties and chemical stability[4-6].
+Though, the most common fiber reinforcement in resin, GFRP, has been widely used in the structural replacement or retrofitting of steel parts in recent years due to its excellent mechanical properties and chemical stability[4-6].
 GFRP structures can withstand the hydrostatic forces by positioning the fibers in the tangential direction to increase the hoop strength, making the GFRP tubular structures anisotropically stronger than their metal counterparts.
 Nevertheless, CFRP is comparatively more costly than other types of FRPs.
 In order to reduce the cost of the material, thick GFRP is used to replace it [7, 8].
 GFRP piping system is a more cost-effective alternative to corrosion-prone metallic piping and non-reinforced thermoplastics.
-The advancement of composite materials and complete acceptance of its application as a temporary repair mechanism can attribute to the pulling factors of using it as an alternative product to metal.
+The advancement of composite materials and complete acceptance of their application as a temporary repair mechanism can attribute to the pulling factors of using it as an alternative product to metal.

 The increased application of composite materials drives a significant amount of research activities, particularly in the mechanics of composite and the prediction of failure under a range of loading conditions.
 Due to deterioration, especially without proper control and mitigation regimes, most metallic structures will require repair and maintenance within the service life.
 This issue will cause a series of unnecessary asset shutdowns that will affect the other equipment integrity and increase operating expenditure.